-- Disperse 5-7 drops of essential oils in the diffuser 3x a day (either Lemon, Wild Orange, Bliss Blend, Clary Sage or Bergamot).
+- Disperse 5-7 drops of essential oils in the diffuser 3x a day (either Lemon, Sweet Orange, Bliss Blend, Clary Sage or Bergamot).

-- Mix 6 drops of either Wild Orange, Geranium, Zen Blend or Frankincense with 1 Tbs of carrier oil and massage neck, shoulders and feet.
+- Mix 6 drops of either Sweet Orange, Geranium, Relaxation blend or Frankincense with 1 Tbs of carrier oil and massage neck, shoulders and feet.
 Repeat up to 3 times daily.

 Many people have asked for a LIST of essential oils to avoid while pregnant, but there are so many opinions out there about what can and can’t be used.
 Instead I will conclude with these CAUTIONS from some respected authors on the subject: